Art Shamsky: After baseball

 After his baseball career, Shamsky became a real estate consultant with First Realty Reserve, and a sports radio and television broadcaster for WFAN, WNYW television, ESPN television, WNEW television Channel 5 in New York City, as well as a play-by-play and color commentator for the New York Mets on radio and television.
 In addition, he hosted a talk show on WFAN Sports Radio, and has written featured guest editorials for the sports section of The New York Times.

-He owned a New York restaurant, "Legends."
+He owned a New York restaurant, "Legends".

 He has written two books, including The Magnificent Seasons: How the Jets, Mets, and Knicks Made Sports History and Uplifted a City and the Country, with Barry Zeman (Thomas Dunne Books).
 The book is about the New York Jets, New York Mets, and New York Knicks all winning championships for the first time in 1969 and 1970.
 His second book, out in 2019, After the Miracle, written with Erik Sherman, was on the New York Times bestseller list.

 Shamsky has two daughters, Toni and Terri, with his first wife, Randee.
 Shamsky and his second wife, Kim, divorced in 2006.

 In popular culture

 In Everybody Loves Raymond, Ray and Robert's childhood bulldog was named after Shamsky, and as an adult, Robert named his new bulldog Shamsky II.
 Shamsky made an appearance, along with several other members of the 1969 Mets, in the series as themselves ("Big Shots" – Season 3, Episode 19).
-Robert has referred to Shamsky in more than one episode, claiming he homered his first time at bat as a Met, which is actually not true.
+Robert has referred to Shamsky in more than one episode, claiming he homered his first time at-bat as a Met, which is actually not true.

-Comedian Jon Stewart named one of his pit bulls Shamsky, after the player.
+Comedian Jon Stewart named one of his pit bulls Shamsky.